guillemontecinos/itp_fall_2018_visual_language/blog.md

 ## Week 4 - Color Theory
 For this week we were asked to build a palette of color that represented ourselves and create 6 sketches using that palette.
 Following Katherine's suggestion I built my palette from the colors I consider characteristic of my [Instagram](https://www.instagram.com/guillermolooped/) account.

-For the sketches design I took the chance of exploring the possibilities of the square shape, inspired in the work [Metaesquema](https://www.tate.org.uk/art/artworks/oiticica-metaesquema-t12418) by Hélio Oiticica.
-I used p5.js to code sketches in where randomness was introduced to generate algorithmic designs.

 The palette used is composed by the following colors (HEX):
 * #000000
 * #788FAC